Logo Mibo

 Culling (visibility helpers)

-Mibo.Elmish.Culling is a tiny helper module that keeps visibility math separate from your renderer and your spatial partitioning.
+Mibo.Elmish.Culling is a helper module that keeps visibility math separate from your renderer and your spatial partitioning (the data structure that organizes objects by position).

 3D: frustum culling